apify/apify-docs/docs/tutorials/use-apify-from-php.md

 # [](#when-are-the-data-ready) When are the data ready?

 It takes some time for an actor to generate its output.
 There are even actors that run for days.
-In the previous examples, we chose actors which run just few seconds.
-Before we run the dataset and key-value store examples, the actors had enough time to finish.
+In the previous examples, we chose actors whose runs only take a few seconds.
+This meant the runs had enough time to finish before we ran the code to retrieve their dataset or key-value store.
 If we run the code immediately after, the dataset would probably still be empty.

 For actors that are expected to be quick, we can use the `waitForFinish` parameter.
 Then, the running actor endpoint does not respond immediately but waits until the run finishes (up to the given limit).
 Let's try this with the HTML String to PDF actor.